rezakj/scSeqR/README.md

 	max.genes = 2400,
 	min.umis = 0,
 	max.umis = Inf)

+#[1] "cells with min mito ratio of 0 and max mito ratio of 0.05 were filtered."
+#[1] "cells with min genes of 200 and max genes of 2400 were filtered."
+#[1] "No UMI number filter"
+#[1] "No cell filter by provided gene/genes"
+#[1] "No cell id filter"
+#[1] "filters_set.txt file has beed generated and includes the filters set for this experiment."

 # more examples
 # my.obj <- cell.filter(my.obj, filter.by.gene = c("RPL13","RPL10")) # filter our cell having no counts for these genes